mui/material-ui/docs/data/joy/components/chip/chip.md

 ## Delete button

 The `Chip` has a complementary component called `ChipDelete`.
 Use it for the purpose of deletable `Chip` components.
+The variant of the `ChipDelete` changes based on the parent `Chip` unless you specify a specific variant to it.

 {{"demo": "DeleteButtonChip.js"}}